Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: The Minimum Latency Problem

 Finally, several important heuristics have been proposed to solve the MLP.
 Apart from an enumerative algorithm, a heuristic approach was also designed in~\cite{Fischetti1993}.
-Heuristics for MLP, VRP and TSP were introduced in~\cite{Campbell2008}, where the reported experiments used different objective functions.
+Heuristics for MLP and TSP were introduced in~\cite{Campbell2008}, where the reported experiments used different objective functions.
 In~\cite{Ngueveu2010}, a memetic algorithm to obtain upper bounds was developed.
-Beyond two exact formulations presented in~\cite{Heilporn2010} for the MLP with time windows, two heuristic algorithms with and without a tabu list component were developed.
+Besides two exact formulations for the MLP with time windows proposed in \cite{Heilporn2010}, two heuristics with and without a tabu list component were developed.
 Two GRASP-based heuristics with Variable Neighborhood Search (VNS) and another one with Variable Neighborhood Descent (VND) were elaborated and presented in~\cite{Salehipour2011}.

-Developed and published in~\cite{Silva2012}, the GILS-RVND, a simple and effective algorithm for the MLP based on GRASP, ILS and RVND, holds nowadays the best results for a set of 173 instances, including instances up to 1000 customers, being 23 instances tested in~\cite{Abeledo2010a,Abeledo2010b} and 150 instances from~\cite{Salehipour2011}.
-One year later, these instances were also adopted in~\cite{Mladenovic2013} to test two General Variable Neighborhood Search (GVNS) heuristics proposed on the basis of different strategies for the local search phase.
-The results reported in~\cite{Mladenovic2013} were only compared to results reported in works that introduced these instances \cite{Abeledo2010a,Abeledo2010b,Salehipour2011}, where some improvement on these instances was observed.
+Developed and published in~\cite{Silva2012}, the GILS-RVND is a simple and effective algorithm for the MLP based on GRASP, ILS (Iterated Local Search -- \citealt{Lourencco2003}), and RVND (Variable Neighborhood Descent with random neighborhood ordering -- \citealp{Mladenovic1997,Subramanian2010}).
+This heuristic holds nowadays the best results for a set of 173 instances, including instances with 1000 customers, being 23 instances tested in~\cite{Abeledo2010a,Abeledo2010b} and 150 instances from~\cite{Salehipour2011}.
+One year later, these instances were also adopted in~\cite{Mladenovic2013} to test two General Variable Neighborhood Search (GVNS) heuristics based on different strategies for the local search phase.
+Results reported in~\cite{Mladenovic2013} were only compared to results reported in works that introduced these instances \citep{Abeledo2010a, Abeledo2010b, Salehipour2011}, where some improvement on these instances was observed.
 Although the GVNS heuristics and GILS-RVND were not directly compared, analysing their reported results, GILS-RVND presented a general better performance in terms of solution quality.
-Thus, based on these evidences, GILS-RVND can be considered as a state-of-the-art heuristic for the MLP.
+Thus, based on this evidence, GILS-RVND can be considered as a state-of-the-art heuristic for the MLP.
 Recently, parallel versions based on GILS-RVND were also proposed in~\cite{Rios2016}.

-\chapter{GILS-RVND: the State-of-the-Art\\Algorithm}
+\section{GILS-RVND: the State-of-the-Art Algorithm}

+The GILS-RVND is an approach developed by \cite{Silva2012} for solving two MLP variants: Hamiltonian circuit and Hamiltonian path.
+For tackling the latter variant, the latency of returning to the depot in a Hamiltonian circuit solution is ignored, making GILS-RVND able to solve these variants with a little adaptation in the algorithm.